Top 3 private equity use cases for intelligent automation

 One of the major aspects of a private equity firm’s daily operations involves making many complex and important financial calculations.
 These calculations include determining and/or adjusting compensation for employees, outlining ownership allocations related to the acquisition or merging of companies, and more.
 To make these calculations, many private equity firms use spreadsheets and manual processes that are time-consuming and prone to errors.

-The Wall Street Journal predicted that private equity firms will be inundated with investment deals in 2021 after the pandemic slowdown.
+The Wall Street Journal predicts that private equity firms will be inundated with investment deals after the pandemic slowdown.
 The increased volume of deals will require a more efficient and productive way of processing calculations.

 Luckily, technology is here to help!
 Intelligent automation, commonly referred to as IA, integrates software robots into business processes to automate and improve business operations.
 Plus, it also learns and continues to improve the automation(s) over time.